CENG501-Projects/CENG501-Fall2024/MeerubShahzad/Readme.md

 ### 1.1.3.
 Methodology:
 DTINSPECTOR first sorts training data by prediction confidence, applies learned patches to high confidence samples, and measures the shift in prediction outputs to detect anomalies.
 In contrast to previous methods capable of directly analyzing triggers or utilized as adjuncts only by relying on anomalies in model output without factoring in confidence levels, this approach directly analyzes triggers or relies on anomalies only by factoring in confidence levels, i.e., high confidence or low confidence.
 # 2. Threat Model
-In the paper, they addressed black box backdoor attacks on deep learning models where adversaries add malicious triggers to only a small portion of the training data, they do not get access to the model or the training process.
+In the paper, a method is designed to address **black box backdoor attacks** on deep learning models where adversaries add malicious triggers to only a small portion of the training data, they do not get access to the model or the training process.
 When these triggers are activated, only then the model makes wrong predictions.
 On regular inputs though, it performs normally and its hard to detect.
 To avoid raising suspicion, attacker only changes few data and labels as input.

-As a countermeasure, they proposed an attack detection mechanism called DTINSPECTOR that looks for such attacks by analyzing uncharacteristic patterns in the model prediction confidence.
+As a countermeasure, they proposed an attack detection mechanism called **DTINSPECTOR** that looks for such attacks by analyzing uncharacteristic patterns in the model prediction confidence.
 Defender is the one who has access to the model and its training data, and use tools like DTINSPECTOR.
 This tool finds and discards poisoned data effects.
 This protects the model from this type of attack.

 # 3. Key Observations from the Paper
 In this research paper, backdoor threats in deep learning models are detected at in depth.
 An effective black box backdoor attack usually produces unusually high prediction confidence on the poisoned training data.
 During model inference, this elevated confidence is used to achieve a high Attack Success Rate (ASR), and in that way, it becomes an important indicator of data manipulation.